epfl-ada/ada-2023-project-datasquad2023/Readme.md

        4. Which tech review categories are the most popular (smartphone, laptop, …)?

 2. Sentiment analysis<br>
-     For this topic, we would like to answer the following questions:

        1. Compare positive/negative titles to see which one is attracting more views.